kswapd/dubbo-demo/README.md

 ## Software architecture

 ### 1. zookeeper
-  Use `zookeeper` as service discover server.
+  Use `zookeeper` as a service discovery server.